renderpci/dedalo/docs/config/config.md

 	DEDALO_APPLICATION_LANG	`string`

-	This parameter define the language will us Dédalo for the user interface.
+	This parameter defines the language will us Dédalo for the user interface.

 	This is a dynamic parameter and it can be changed when the user login, or in application menu.
 When the language is changed it is saved into the user's session and it is read to maintain coherence in the diary workflow.
 If the user's session does not have defined the application language then Dédalo will use the application default language definition.

 	```php
 	define('DEDALO_APPLICATION_LANG', 'lg-spa');
 	```

-	> This parameter use the method 'fix_cascade_config4_var' to calculate the value.
+	> This parameter use the method 'fix_cascade_config_var' to calculate the value.
 The result of this function will be a string with the correct language value in string format.
 You can define it as fixed data value, but is recommended do not change the definition, if you want change the default language for the interface use the: DEDALO_APPLICATION_LANGS_DEFAULT.

 	---